advanced-rest-client/raml-to-api/client/README.md

 If the API defines more than one `securityScheme` and the `optType` is not set or is not a string then it will use first available type to authorize the user.
 But you can always pass the type key (one of `api.auth.types` array elements) to select a specific type.

 ### OAuth 2.0
 Don't requires any parameters.
-Optional parameter is `scope` where the API defined scope can be overriten.
-It will open new window/tab with defined endpoints.
+Optional parameter is `scope` where the API defined scope can be overrated.
+It will open new window/tab with defined endpoint.
 ```javascript
 api.auth.authorize({
   'scope': ['shuttle', 'cargo-bay-1']